This article will show how to “test drive” the prime factors kata in Ruby with RSpec, a spec style unit testing framework.

 We know that hard coding the 2 at this point is silly and that it’s going to cause problems later but we don’t care.
 The TDD process will get us there at the right time.
 For now, we only care about the one case that we’ve written a test for.

 Now we come to the third stage in the process, refactor.
 We look at the code and the tests and we look to see if there’s anything we might want to improve.
-There usually isn’t for the first test but there certainly will be things to improve once we have a couple of tests and we want to explicitly ask ourselves at this point.
+There usually isn’t for the first test but there certainly will be things to improve once we have a couple of tests and so we always want consider this.

 Second test: factor 3